-The main campus of the Seminary extends four hundred feet along the entire frontage of the 3900 block of Swiss Avenue, five hundred feet along St. Joseph Street, and three hundred eighty feet along Apple Street.
-It covers an area of four and one-third acres.
+The main campus of the Seminary extends four hundred feet along the entire frontage of the 3900 block of Swiss Avenue, five hundred feet along St. Joseph Street, and four hundred seventy feet along Apple Street.
+It covers an area of four and seven-eights acres.
 It is located in a stabilized residential and apartment section of Dallas about one and one-half miles from the center of the downtown business district.

-Dallas has a population of about 681,000.
+Dallas has a population of about 683,500.
 It is the metropolis of northeast Texas and is by far the leader in this area as an industrial, commercial and religious center.
 It is abundantly served by air lines, railroads, bus lines, and transcontinental highways.